pixeldock/RxAppState/README.md

 There is a simple example project to demonstrate how to use RxAppDelegate.

 ## Requirements
-iOS 13 or greater
+iOS 13
-Swift 5
+Swift 5.3
-Xcode 10.2
+Xcode 15
+If you are still on Xcode 14 you can try to use the branch `/fix/xcode14-viewIsAppearing' (at own risk)

 If you are using Swift 4.0 please use RxAppState version 1.1.1
 If you are using Swift 4.1 please use RxAppState version 1.1.2